 What are some alternative search terms that are synonymous with or related to the terms you selected?
 In this case you could also search for:

-You're asked to include one map, table, or graph in your paper.
-See above for screen shot guidance in setting this search limit.
-The maps, tables, and graphs are image files that can be pasted into your papers.
-Just make sure you cite them.
+You're asked to include one map and one table or graph in your paper.
+See below for screen shot guidance in setting this search limit.
+From the initial Advanced Search page, scroll down on the page to find the Image Quick View Types.
+The maps, tables, and graphs are image files that can be pasted into your papers, just make sure you cite them.

 Type in your search terms, separating them with AND.
-For example, search on "drought AND "east africa"."
+For example, search on: drought AND "East Africa" -- using quotation marks around "East Africa" ensures only results refering to this region of Africa are included.

 US Department of Energy: http://www.energy.gov